Samuel L. Southard

-Samuel Lewis Southard (June 9, 1787 – June 26, 1842) was a prominent American statesman of the early 19th century, serving as a U.S. Senator, Secretary of the Navy, and the tenth governor of New Jersey.
-He also served as President pro tempore of the Senate, and was briefly first in the presidential line of succession.
+Samuel Lewis Southard (June 9, 1787 – June 26, 1842) was a prominent American statesman of the early 19th century, serving as a U.S. senator, secretary of the Navy, and the tenth governor of New Jersey.
+He also served as president pro tempore of the Senate, and was briefly first in the presidential line of succession.

 History

-The son of Henry Southard and Sarah (Lewis) Southard, was born in the Basking Ridge section of Bernards Township, New Jersey, on June 9, 1787.
-Southard's ancestors included Anthony Janszoon van Salee, one of the earliest settlers of New Amsterdam, and his siblings included Isaac Southard.
+The son of Henry Southard and Sarah (Lewis) Southard, Henry was born in the Basking Ridge section of Bernards Township, New Jersey, on June 9, 1787.
+Southard's ancestors included Anthony Janszoon van Salee, one of the earliest settlers of New Amsterdam (of partial Moorish descent), and his siblings included Isaac Southard.
 Southard attended the Brick Academy classical school and graduated from Princeton University in 1804.